martinring/thesis/src/4-Timing.md

 after that at all, or only very infrequently; others may change, but not that often; and even others may be sensor data which are read in small intervals, but where the rate of change may be limited.
-All of this information may be utilized at runtime for more efficient verification.
+All of this information may be utilized at run-time for more efficient verification.

 This observation hinges on the fact that proving a property $\phi$ depends, *inter alia*, on the number of free variables in $\phi$, and that parameters as